juancereceda/MovieApp/README.md

 - Search movies.
 - See detailed information about a specific movie.
-- Add movies to your personalized watchlist.
+- Add movies to your personalized watchlist (saved on local storage).
 - Remove movies from your watchlist.

 ### First Step